sharmaeklavya2/theoremdep-source/includes/convexity/polyhedra/bounded-repr.md

 If $a_i^Td \ge 0$ for all $i$, then for all $\lambda \ge 0$, we get
 $a_i^T(\xhat + \lambda d) = a_i^T\xhat + \lambda a_i^Td \ge a_i^T\xhat \ge b_i$.
 Thus, $\xhat + \lambda d \in P'$ for all $\lambda \ge 0$.
-But this isn't possible since $P'$ is bounded.
+But this isn't possible since $P$ does not contain a ray.
 Hence, $\exists k$ such that $a_k^Td < 0$.
 In fact, choose $k$ as $\argmin_{i: a_i^Td < 0} (b_i - a_i^T\xhat)/(a_i^Td)$.
 Let $\lambda^* = (b_k - a_k^T\xhat)/(a_k^Td)$.